 - Paralysis in any part of your body

-Serious complications are rare.
-But they include extra bleeding after the test, puncture of the heart, and damage to the electrical system of the heart that requires a pacemaker.
+Uncommon problems include serious bleeding after the test, puncture of the heart, and damage to the electrical system of the heart that requires a pacemaker.

 This test is not usually done during pregnancy, because it involves X-rays.
 Radiation could damage the developing fetus.